AskMeAgain/TangleChain-System/README.md

 ### Getting Started with IXI

 The best way to get started is to check the unit tests of the IXI Library.
+Checkout  TestInits/Initalizing.cs
-Checkout  TestInits/Initalizing.cs There is a NuGet package, just search for "TangleChainIXI".
+There is a NuGet package, just search for "TangleChainIXI".

 ### Getting Started with the Console ConsoleMiner

 The console miner needs an init.json file where it takes all the settings.
 Just run with the init parameter, so an init file is created *ConsoleMiner.exe init*.
 *ConsoleMiner.exe run* just runs the console miner based on the init file.
 If you want to create a new chain, use *ConsoleMiner.exe run genesis*.
 Publish your chainsettings (eg: chainname, hash, address) and others can mine your chain too when they enter the information into the init.json file.

-###Donation
+### Donation

 If you want to support this project with some iotas, below is the donation address.
 The money is most likely used to pay for server.
-Thank you for reading
+Thank you for reading.

 XUAKJUNNUOUXMRBLDEDHNLCPBCQGVXCSPUTHMLJJTMGHOCBYAYVTQROYMFPMMOLMT9JAHARFCLKKWWBX9MNBHW9NRD